Recruit Health Insurance Society

 If you become sick or are injured

-If you become sick or are injured, present your health insurance card(*) when undergoing examination or treatment to obtain the necessary medical care while paying just 30% of the applicable medical care costs.
-The amount paid at the hospital will be even lower for preschool children and elderly persons aged 70 or older.
+If you become sick or are injured, you can use health insurance to get necessary medical treatment by making in principle a copayment of 30% of the medical care costs.
+The amount paid at the hospital counter is even lower for preschool children and elderly persons aged 70 or older.

 Medical Care Benefits (for dependents, “Dependents' Medical Care Expenses”)

-Under the health insurance system, the insurance benefits paid for nonoccupational sickness and injury are called “Medical Care Benefits” (for dependents, “Dependents' Medical Care Expenses”).
+Using health insurance, you can get necessary medical care for treatment of nonoccupational sickness and injury by making a copayment of 30%.
+This is referred to as "Medical Care Benefits" (for dependents, "Dependents' Medical Care Expenses").
 You pay only 30% of medical care costs at the medical care institution because the Health Insurance Society covers the remaining 70%.

 Meal costs and living expenses during hospitalization